custom-computing-ic/fastc/doc/reports/interim/report.md

 to retrieve the appropriate stream values from the global data structures they are stored in.
 The function then either allocates a new stream or increments the stream pointer if the stream has already been allocated.
-Furthermore if we extend the example to use two counters, we similarly require unique identifiers for counters.
+We similarly require unique identifiers for counters as shown on line 6, where the last argument of the call `counter(10, 1, 0)` provides the counter id.

 \lstset{style=MaxC, label={simexample}, caption={Simple example for
 simulation code.}}